-Wetness Class Duration of Waterlogging 1 I The soil profile is not wet within 70 cm depth for more than 30 days in most years 2 п The soil profile is wet within 70 cm depth for 31 90 days in most years or if there is no slowly permeable layer within 80 cm depth it is we within 70 cm for more than 90 days but only wet within 40 cm depth for 30 days in most years ш The soil profile is wet within 70 cm depth for 91-180 days in most years or if there is no slowly permeable layer present within 80 cm depth it is wet within 70 cm for more than 180 days but only we within 40 cm depth for between 31 90 days in most years IV The soil profile is wet within 70 cm depth for more than 180 days but not wet within 40 cm depth for more than 210 days in most years or there is no slowly permeable layer present within 80 cm depth it is we within 40 cm depth for 91-210 days in most years V The soil profile is wet within 40 cm depth for 211-335 days in mos years VI The soil profile is wet within 40 cm depth for more than 335 days most years
+Wetness Class Duration of Waterlogging 1 1 The soil profile is not wet within 70 cm depth for more than 30 days in most years.
+2 П The soil profile is wet within 70 cm depth for 31-90 days in most years or, if there is no slowly permeable layer within 80 cm depth, it is wet within 70 cm for more than 90 days, but only wet within 40 cm depth for 30 days in most years. nu The soil profile is wet within 70 cm depth for 91-180 days in most years or, if there is no slowly permeable layer present within 80 cm depth, it is wet within 70 cm for more than 180 days, but only wet within 40 cm depth for between 31-90 days in most years.
+IV The soil profile is wet within 70 cm depth for more than 180 days but not wet within 40 cm depth for more than 210 days in most years or, if there is no slowly permeable layer present within 80 cm depth, it is wet within 40 cm depth for 91-210 days in most years. v The soil profile is wet within 40 cm depth for 211-335 days in most years.
+VI The soil profile is wet within 40 cm depth for more than 335 days in most years.

-Soils can be allocated to a wetness class on the basis of quantitative data recorded over a period of many years or by the interpretation of soil profile characteristics site and climatic factors.
+Soils can be allocated to a wetness class on the basis of quantitative data recorded over a period of many years or by the interpretation of soil profile characteristics, site and climatic factors.
 Adequate quantitative data will rarely be available for ALC surveys and therefore the interpretative method of field assessment is used to identify soil wetness class in the field.
-The method adopted here is common to ADAS and the SSLRC
+The method adopted here is common to ADAS and the SSLRC.

-1The number of days specified is not necessarily a continuous period
+1The number of days specified is not necessarily a continuous period.

-2 In most years is defined as more than 10 out of 20 years
+2'In most years' is defined as more than 10 out of 20 years.

-APPENDIX III

-SOIL PIT AND SOIL BORING DESCRIPTIONS
+APPENDIX III SOIL PIT AND SOIL BORING DESCRIPTIONS

-Contents
+Contents:

-Soil Abbreviations - Explanatory Note
+Soil Abbreviations - explanatory note